 Okay.
 Let’s talk toilets.
 Last week we made toilet bombs to clean and freshen our toilets between cleanings, and today we’re getting down and dirty by removing those stubborn water stains that often appear.
 I first learned this trick when our family moved into a house that had, what I can only describe as, gross toilets.
 They looked dirty, but no toilet cleaner would get the stains off.
-My aunt recommended using a pumice stone, and it worked like a charm.
+My aunt made a recommendation that worked like a charm.

 What You Need to Remove Toilet Stains

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

 - Pumice Stone– Buy one specifically for the toilet.
 Keep it with your cleaning supplies, so it doesn’t get confused with one you have for personal use.